When the System Spits Out the Change Agent

 - Get curious.
 Talk to the leader directly.
 Listen deeply.
 Understand what theyโre trying to change and how the system is responding.

 - Intervene in the system.
 Donโt just coach the change agent.
-Coach the teams, departments, and leaders resisting them.
+Coach the teams, departments, and leaders gossiping, labeling and resisting.

 - Provide real protection.
-Say out loud: โWe brought them in to make change, and change is uncomfortable.
-They have my support.โ
+Stand by your convictions. โWe brought them in to make change, and change is uncomfortable.
+They have my support.
+How might we help them do so in a way that brings others along better?โ

 - Name the dynamics.
 Call out when labels are being used to suppress disruption.
 Create language for the difference between discomfort and destruction.